Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 Water filters remove many contaminants, including heavy metals like lead and mercury, organic chemicals like pesticides and VOCs, chlorine, microorganisms like bacteria and protozoa, and turbidity.
 The specific contaminants removed depend on the filtration method.

-Water filtration is important to remove dangerous contaminants and purify water for safe, clean drinking.
+Water filtration is essential to remove dangerous contaminants and purify water for safe drinking.
 It improves taste and odour by removing chlorine used to disinfect tap water.
 Filtration also removes minerals that cause scale build-up in pipes and appliances.